siv2r/bip-frost-signing/README.md

 ### General Signing Flow

-The coordinator and signing participants must be determined before initiating the signing protocol.
+The coordinator and signers must be determined before initiating the signing protocol.
-The signing participants information is stored in a [Signers Context](#signers-context) data structure.
+The signer information is stored in a [Signers Context](#signers-context) data structure.
 The *threshold public key* may optionally be tweaked by initializing a [Tweak Context](#tweak-context) at this stage.

-Whenever the signing participants want to sign a message, the basic order of operations to create a threshold-signature is as follows:
+Whenever the signers want to sign a message, the basic order of operations to create a threshold signature is as follows:

 **First communication round:**
 Signers begin the signing session by running *NonceGen* to compute their *secnonce* and *pubnonce*.[^nonce-serialization-detail]